EcrituresNumeriques/stylo/docs/src/en/features/workspaces.md

 The workspace itself may be named “Revue XX”, but the articles associated with it will not belong to this workspace.
 Each article will remain attached to the user account that created it.

-Access to this feature is via the drop-down menu accessible by clicking on the user name at the top of the page.
+Access to the various workspaces is via the "workspace" drop-down menu, on the vertical bar at the top of the page.

-![Menu to access workspaces](/uploads/images/refonte_doc/ANG/MenuWorkspace_ANG.png)
+![Menu to access workspaces](/uploads/images/refonte_doc/ANG/MenuWorkspace_ANG.png) ``
 Then click on \[All workspaces\] to access the workspace manager.

 ## Manage your workspaces